Painting with light

 - citrate ions (from the citric acid solution)

 - hexacyanoferrate ions [Fe(CN)6]3– (from the K3[Fe(CN)6] solution).

 What role does light play in chemical reactions?

 To start, what is light?
 It is a form of energy that many substances can absorb.
 When we talk about the energy absorbed by a substance, we mostly mean that electrons in some of said substance’s atoms receive this energy.

 But there is another way to release that energy: the powered-up electrons can jump from one atom to another, resulting in chemical changes.
-In other words, the light itself causes the chemical reaction to proceed!
+In other words, the light itself initiates the chemical reaction!

 Processes that are powered or chemically influenced by light are known as photochemical reactions.
 One of the most well-known examples of such a reaction is photosynthesis in plants – one of the building blocks of organic life on Earth.

 Why does the inscription appear?